 One of the primary recreational resources of this park is the historic ornamental garden.
 This area includes a fountain, gazebo, and stone terraces.
 The associated picnic area provides tables, grills, and a pavilion.
-Interpretive exhibits should be installed here or at the parking area approach to present visitors an overview of the garden's historical significance.

 The ornamental gardens started as a ravine beautification project by the Federal Works Program Administration (WPA) in the early 1930s.
 At the time, 100,000 azaleas and more than a quarter million sub-tropical shrubs and flowers were planted in the ravines.
 Historically, there were over 1,600 workers curating the gardens compared to the current small number of park staff.